ymwjbxxq/cache-chache-and-cache-some-more.../README.md

 ![picture](https://bitbucket.org/DanBranch/cache-chache-and-cache-some-more.../downloads/cache2.png)

 CloudFront works also together with ALB and EC2 and is common to use [ElastiCache](https://aws.amazon.com/elasticache/) and you need to be aware of [caching strategies](https://docs.aws.amazon.com/AmazonElastiCache/latest/mem-ug/Strategies.html) to use in your application.
-Because ElastiCache come in [two flavors](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/SelectEngine.html) you need to make sure to pick the right one.
+Because ElastiCache comes in [two flavours](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/SelectEngine.html) you need to make sure to pick the right one.

-In the end of the day cache is extra complexity to manage and so we should not jump straight on it.
+At the end of the day, the cache is extra complexity to managing and so we should not jump straight on it.
 If we are going on this road:

-* We need always apply TTL even for few seconds in case you have unpredictable and rapidly changing data and cache is not only at one level but it is a multi-level matters
+* We need always apply TTL even for few seconds in case you have unpredictable and rapidly changing data and the cache is not only at one level but is a multi-level matter
 * Warm-up the cache, considering peak hours to ensure the CDN is given enough time to populate the cache
 * Test your application for [cluster resizing](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/best-practices-online-resharding.html)